SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

 ### Create an [Airtable.com](https://Airtable.com) Base

-Airtable.com is *by far* the best tool I've found (so far) for describing a Single Source of Truth.
+Airtable.com is *by far* the best tool I've found for describing a Single Source of Truth.
 It has all the flexibility of a Spreadsheet + the formal structure of a Database.

 There are a list of starter templates above.
-You can either pick one of the example templates above, or start with an Empty template and build your own.
+You can either pick one of the example templates, or start with an Empty template and build your own.

 1. Generate an API key on your Airtable.com account

    * If you have not already created an API Key - this is how to do it.
-   * Close the airtable to get to the Airtable.com home page.
-   * Click on your account icon in the top right corner of the screen and choose "Account"
+   * From the Airtable.com dashboard, click on your account icon in the top right corner of the screen and choose "Account"
    * Scroll down and click "Generate Key" to create an API key

-2. Copy API Key from Acount Page
+2. Copy API Key from Account Page

 6. Make sure you have the latest SSoT.me CLI tools installed.